The Bierly Fellowship at Wilkes University

 Bierly Fellows will be chosen in the fall and spring of each year from applications reviewed by the fellowship committee.
-Completed materials must be submitted to the committee chair, Sharon Castano, director of internships, by Sept.
-30 for the spring semester and Feb.
-1 for the summer and fall semester.
+Completed materials must be submitted to the committee chair, Sharon Castano, Director of Internships, by October 1st for the spring semester and Feb.
+1 for the summer, and April 1 for the fall semester.
 Students will be notified of the committee’s decision within 30 days of the application deadline.

 As a Bierly Fellow, students must: